Yao Hill Tribe - History and Culture

 The most important festival of the Yao hill tribe people is that of New Year.
 It falls on the same date as the Chinese New Year.
 More on the Yao New Year here.

 Green Trails tours featuring the Yao Hill Tribe

-At this moment we don’t have a standard tour that features a visit to a Yao village.
-We have succesfully operated tours to Yao communities, focusing on tribal textiles.
-During this tour guests would learn to make a Yao collar, so specific for this ethnic group.
+At this moment, we don’t have a standard tour that features a visit to a Yao village.
+We have successfully operated tours to Yao communities, focusing on tribal textiles.
+During this tour, guests would learn to make a Yao collar specific to this ethnic group.